DeepFake Detection in Dyadic Video Calls using Point of Gaze Tracking: Dataset

 \subsection{Characteristics}

 In total, 51 volunteers participated in the data collection; of these, 47 were included in the final dataset.
 Four were lost for various reasons, such as file corruption, inability to generate convincing deepfakes, and in one case, a volunteer took a phone call during the session.
-The final gender split of the dataset is 77\% male 23\% female while this is not ideal as some research shows that men and women have different exploratory gazes \cite{menandwomengazeexploration} research on gaze during dyadic social interaction, our use case, does not find any evidence of differences during conversation \cite{dualeyetrackingconvo}, \cite{eyetrackingsetupevel}, \cite{gazesignals} so we believe that the effect of this imbalance will be negligible if not entirely mute.
+The final gender split of the dataset is 77\% male 23\% female, which is reflective of the demographics of the pool from which the volunteers were pulled from.
+While this split is not ideal as some research shows that men and women have different exploratory gazes \cite{menandwomengazeexploration} research on gaze during dyadic social interaction, our use case, does not find any evidence of differences during conversation \cite{dualeyetrackingconvo}, \cite{eyetrackingsetupevel}, \cite{gazesignals} so we believe that the effect of this imbalance will be negligible if not entirely mute.
+Additionally we investigated transfer learning as a possible way to supplement our dataset, but unfortunately of the related work we found we determined that none of them were similar enough to ours to transfer from.
 An in-depth breakdown of the content of the dataset can be seen in Table~{\ref{table:datasetbreakdown}}.

 The dataset is divided into subjects, then classes, and finally into frames.
 For every subject, there are the facial landmarks of the person they are looking at and the speaking context information, which remain constant regardless of class.
 Each subject has three classes: deepfake 1 (DeepFaceLive), deepfake 2 (FaceShifter), and the original.
 Each class contains the raw PoG and the unit vectors and magnitude pairs to the facial landmarks.
 See Fig.~{\ref{fig:datasetvis}}.